elenavanengelenmaslova/elenavanengelenmaslova.github.io/speaking.markdown

 permalink: /speaking/
 ---

-I regularly speak at conferences and meetups about Kotlin and cloud-native development and design.
+I regularly speak at conferences and meetups about Kotlin, cloud-native development and design.
 My sessions focus on practical insights, developer experience, and building real-world systems with serverless technologies across AWS and Azure, typically featuring live coding and a live demo.
 **Available for guest speaking on Kotlin and/or Serverless Cloud Topics**, [get in touch](mailto:elenavanengelen@vintik.nl).

  ![KotlinConf 2025](/assets/images/SpeakingKotlinConf2025.JPG)